Why you need to use Custom login URL for your WordPress

 Why is Custom login page a useful feature that saves your money and spare your nerves

 First of all, experienced network engineers or developers do not protect WordPress or any other website by hiding login page.
-I give an explanation.
+Let me explan.

 Custom login page is intended to:

-- Reduce surface of attack.
-It reduces the amount of server resources to handling malicious requests and human resources to maintain all those attempts to hack a website.
+- Reduce the attack surface.
+It reduces the amount of server resources for handling malicious requests and human resources to maintain all those attempts to hack a website.
 Let’s save our money and spare our nerves?

 - Create a trap for bots and inexperienced hackers.
-This is technique that WP Cerber uses to track all those bots and hackers and to lock them out.
-When some bot stupidly sends request to the default WordPress login URL wp-login.php, the WP Cerber plugin easily detects this malicious activity because legitimate users use the Custom login page instead.
-According to statistics of using WP Cerber with configured the Custom login page, about 90% of bots try to use mentioned default login URL.
+This is a technique that WP Cerber uses to catch and track all those bots and hackers and to lock them out.
+When some bot stupidly sends requests to the default WordPress login URL wp-login.php, the WP Cerber plugin easily detects this malicious activity because legitimate users use the Custom login page instead.
+According to the statistics of using WP Cerber with configured the Custom login page, about 90% of bots try to use wp-login.php to break-in to a website.

 How to configure Custom login page?